President (government title): Russia

 Governors of ethnic republics in the Russian Federation used to have the title of President, occasionally alongside other, secondary titles such as Chairman of the Government (also used by Prime Minister of Russia).
 This likely reflects the origin of Russian republics as homelands for various ethnic groups: while all federal subjects of Russia are currently de jure equal, their predecessors, the ASSRs, used to enjoy more privileges than the ordinary krais and oblasts of the RSFSR (such as greater representation in the Soviet of Nationalities).
 Thus, the ASSRs and their eventual successors would have more in common with nation-states than with ordinary administrative divisions, at least in spirit, and would choose titles accordingly.

 Over the course of the 2010s the presidents of Russian republics would progressively change their title to that of Head (глава), a proposition suggested by the president of Chechnya Ramzan Kadyrov and later made law by the Parliament of Russia and President Dmitriy Medvedev in 2010.
-Despite this, however, presidents of Tatarstan would reject this change and, as of 2017, retain their title in defiance of Russian law.
-The new title did not result in any changes in the powers wielded by the governors.
+Despite this, however, presidents of Tatarstan resisted the move, before 2023, where it was switched to the Head or Rais, the latter of which could be translated from Tatar as "President".

 United Kingdom

-The lord president of the Council is one of the Great Officers of State in the United Kingdom who presides over meetings of British Privy Council; the Cabinet headed by the prime minister is technically a committee of the Council, and all decisions of the Cabinet are formally approved through Orders in Council.
+The lord president of the Council is one of the Great Officers of State in the United Kingdom who presides over meetings of British Privy Council; the Cabinet headed by the prime minister is technically a committee of the council, and all decisions of the Cabinet are formally approved through Orders in Council.
 Although the lord president is a member of the Cabinet, the position is largely a ceremonial one and is traditionally given to either the leader of the House of Commons or the leader of the House of Lords.

 Historically the president of the Board of Trade was a cabinet member.

-Dependencies
+British dependencies

 In Alderney, the elected head of government is called the president of the States of Alderney.

 In the Isle of Man, there is a president of Tynwald.